|

 - Sexual dysfunction

-For some people, these side effects will diminish in time.
+For some people, these side effects will diminish over time.
 Others may find them intolerable.
 Physicians may replace an SSRI with another if one is causing too many unpleasant side effects.
 A change in prescription sometimes helps.

 One question that often pops up in conjunction with these drugs is: How long should an individual take them?
 Answers vary.
 Patients who experience circumstantial depression and have no prior history of clinical depression may eventually choose to discontinue their use of SSRIs, like sertraline, after a year.
 On the other hand, people who have habitual depression may choose to take these drugs indefinitely to guard against severe depressive episodes.